microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 { "command": "paste", "keys": ["ctrl+shift+v"] }
 ```

-> 👉 **Note**: you can also add a keybinding for the `copyTextWithoutNewlines` command.
+> 👉 **Note**: you can also add a keybinding for the `copy` command with the argument `"trimWhitespace": true`.
 This removes newlines as the text is copied to your clipboard.

 This will add copy and paste on <kbd>ctrl+shift+c</kbd>
 and <kbd>ctrl+shift+v</kbd> respectively.